Dianne Brooks: 1970s

 Along with Emmylou Harris and Anne Murray, she provided backing vocals to Canadian folk singer Bob Carpenter's album, Silent Passage which was released in 1975.
 In 1976, her Back Stairs Of My Life album was released.
 It also included the song "Down the Backstairs of My Life".
 It was written by Eric Mercury and William Smith.
 Smith was also one of the backing musicians, playing keyboards.
 The album also included the songs "Kinky Love" and "Brown Skin Rose".
 They were released on a single with "Kinky Love" as the A side.
 The single managed to get into the Canadian Top 40.
 It also got some airplay in the US.
 Also in 1976, she and William Smith contributed to the music on Richie Havens' The End of the Beginning album with her along with Smith and others providing background vocals.
 Sharing background vocal duties with Patti Brooks and Brenda Russell, she was one of the hand picked singers to sing on Dusty Springfield's tenth studio album It Begins Again which was released in 1978.

 1980s

 According to the Cash Box article dated April 18, 1981, her single was one of the new releases the Town House record label which was formed by Las Vegas-based real estate developer William Levitt.
 The single, "Go Away" bw "Drums" was produced by Nat Kipner.

 1990s to 2000s

 On October 1, 1996, the Toronto Blues Society announced that she was to share the stage in November that year with artists that included Blues Talent Search winner Robin Banks, rock diva Lee Aaron, Chris Armstrong, Juno nominee Georgette Fry, Melanie Jean, Andrea Koziol, and Jani Lauzon.

 Death and legacy

 Brooks died in Toronto on April 29, 2005, at age 66, from chronic obstructive pulmonary disease.

-Brooks' daughter Jo-Ann aka JoAnne Brooks VanderMeer died from health complications on March 7, 2019, at age 65.
+Brooks' daughter Jo-Ann a.k.a.
+JoAnne Brooks VanderMeer died from health complications on March 7, 2019, at age 65.
 She was also a singer.
 Her daughter Lindsay Bell is also a singer.